 You’ll already feel like you’ve achieved something, setting you up for a productive and innovative day.

 It’s also important that when we leave the office in the evening, we really leave it.
 Smartphones have allowed us to be more connected than ever, but taking work calls or answering emails throughout your evening isn’t good for your stress levels or creative ability.
-Do yourself a favour and switch off your notifications.
+Do yourself a favor and switch off your notifications.

 We can take something positive from the fact that attitudes are shifting.